Housing Advice.

 • Tenancy deposit protection schemes - the landlord or an agency, must protect deposits in a government-approved tenancy deposit protection scheme.
 This helps ensure that you get back what you're entitled to at the end of the tenancy.

-• Rent in advance - this is rent upfront which is usually one month's rent in addition to you security deposit and any fees.
+• Rent in advance - this is rent upfront which is usually one month's rent in addition to your security deposit and any fees.
 By paying your rent in advance you'll always be paying rent for the month/s ahead.
 You might be asked to pay several months’ rent in advance if you’re an international student, or if you don’t have a guarantor.

 • Standing order - an instruction to a bank by an account holder to make regular fixed payments to a particular person or organisation.
 Some landlords will ask you to set this up with your bank so your rent is automatically paid out of your account when it’s due.